 SlickEdit’s biggest new feature for game developers has to be C++ refactoring, introduced in v9 and improved greatly in v10, SlickEdit is one of the few editors that offer the ability.
 There are so many improvements in this area it’s now actually usable functionality and no longer just a checkmark on a marketing brochure.
-Couple… Craving to read the rest of “Visual SlickEdit v10?”
-Click here!
+Couple… Continue reading the rest of “Visual SlickEdit v10.”

 VERY IMPORTANT!
 A version of this review was originally published in Game Developer Magazine at the end of 2004.
-The observations about certain parts of the Torque Game Engine I make in this review have been addressed to varying degrees which include new releases of the game engine, new patches, another book dedicated to Torque,… Needing to get the rest of “Torque Game Engine?”
-Click this link!
+The observations about certain parts of the Torque Game Engine I make in this review have been addressed to varying degrees which include new releases of the game engine, new patches, another book dedicated to Torque,… Continue reading the rest of “Torque Game Engine.”

 Large render farms of high-end workstations have long been the secret weapon of the artist and as a programmer I’ve looked on with jealousy at the software provider’s support, however minimal it has appeared, of providing distributed rendering systems for packages such as Maya, Kinetix’s 3D Studio Max and Pixar’s Renderman.
-This has been exacerbated… Continue reading the remainder of the post
+This has been exacerbated… Click here to continue reading the remainder of this post

 Recipe for Visual SlickEdit v8: Take one whole Microsoft Developer Studio, two Whole Tomato’s Visual Assist, an entire UltraEdit, one WndTabs, a fresh scripting language, and all the great features of every other editor and IDE you may have in your cupboards.
 Bake for several years through eight versions.
 Garnish with a steroid injection.
-FIRST… Continue reading the rest of “Visual SlickEdit v8.”
+FIRST… Looking to read the rest of “Visual SlickEdit v8?”
+Click this!

 Non-native platform or embedded systems development is never a pleasant task.
 It is often fraught with coercing primitive tools to do your bidding and constant frustration at the pressures of non-programmers observing the target platform as a “simple system” not as complex as Microsoft Windows or UNIX.
-Palm Pilot, no different to any other non-host… Continue reading the rest of “Metrowerks CodeWarrior 9 for Palm OS.”
+Palm Pilot, no different to any other non-host… Thirsting to read the rest of “Metrowerks CodeWarrior 9 for Palm OS?”
+Click this link!